 5. Car: Move cars around the floor, make them go down ramps, push cars over books

 6. Cookie: Say cookie while eating cookies, putting cookies in a jar, count cookies, a doll eats cookies

 7. Eat: Say eat while you eat a meal before each bite, feed a stuffed animal

 8. Uh – oh: Say “uh-oh” as you drop toys or knock over blocks

 9. Shoe: Point to shoes, put shoes on dolls, put toys in shoes

-10. Milk: Say milk while drinking, give pretend milk to stuffed animals, point to milk in fridge
+10. Milk: Say milk while drinking, give pretend milk to stufBelow is a list of fed animals, point to milk in fridge

-12. More: Say more when ever you have 2 of something; food, socks, books, laundry, grass
+12. More: Say more when you want more of something; food, socks, books, laundry, grass

 13. Shhh: Put animals, teddy bears, or dolls to sleep by covering them with a blanket and saying “shhh”